St. Paul's Statistics Introduction: Chapter 2

 The coin flipping PDF shows all possible outcomes (which of course totals 100%).
 For a PDF, the area under the curve represents probability (don't look at the Y value).
 From Ch 2 Figure 1, we can surmise that the probability of getting 9, 10 or 11 heads is 49.6% (add the three center bar areas).
 The probability of getting 0 or 1 heads is remote (almost zero percent).

-PDFs for all distributions are interpreted in the same manner.
+PDFs for all distributions are interpreted in similar manner.
 Please note that on any given day, the observed results of a random event may be different; but, on most days, you will observe results where the large areas indicate high probability of occurence.

 The Binomal Distribution PDF

-The binomial distribution is widely used by industry to solve a range of problems.
+The binomial distribution is widely used by industry to solve many different kinds of problems.
 The following are real industrial problems similar to ones I dealt with as an engineer that can be solved via the binomial distribution.
-I have also included an example showing how statistics can be used to gain historical insight or to facilitate computer game modeling.
+I have also included examples showing how statistics can be used to gain historical insight or to facilitate computer game modeling.

 - An aircraft flight control system is controlled by four computers, each performing the same calculation.
 Each computer checks its answers against those of its brothers.
-The probabiity of any computer failing during a flight is .01 percent.
+The probability of any computer failing during a flight is .01 percent (that is .0001 fraction).
 The aircraft can fly safely with only two operational computers.
 What is the probability of an aircraft having more than 2 failures during a flight?